pascalh/Astview/README.md

 haskellexts :: Language
 haskellexts = Language "Haskell" "Haskell" [".hs",".lhs"] parsehs
 ```
-After appending `haskellexts` to the list of known languages `languages` in module `Language.Astview.Languages` and a recompilation, astview can now display the abstract synax tree of Haskell files.
+After appending `haskellexts` to the list of known languages `languages` in module `Language.Astview.Languages` and a reinstallation, astview can now display the abstract synax tree of Haskell files.

 ### 2.2)Adding custom parsers with source location support

 In order to get astview to work this source locations, a bit more work has to be done.
 We now assume that the parser builds an abstract syntax tree annotated with source locations.
-The function `data2Ast` doesn't know which values in the tree are source locations.
+The function `dataToAstSimpl` doesn't know which values in the tree are source locations.

 Our type for source locations is defined in module `Language.Astview.Language`:
 ```Haskell